Responding to Climate Change

 Establishment and Certification of Science Based Targets (SBT)

 As the impact of climate change becomes more urgent globally, companies are being asked to reduce their emissions of greenhouse gases.
 The Sumitomo Forestry Group has established Group-wide greenhouse gases reduction targets (Scope 1, 2, and 3) for the target year of 2030 and the targets were approved as SBT in July 2018.
-In order to accelerate our decarbonization efforts, we have raised our greenhouse gases reduction targets (Scope 1 and 2) from 21% to 54.6%, which aligns with the 1.5°C target, with a view to achieving net zero emissions by 2050.
+In order to accelerate our decarbonization efforts, we have raised our greenhouse gases reduction targets (Scope 1 and 2) for 2030 compared to 2017 levels from 21% to 54.6%, which aligns with the 1.5°C target, with a view to achieving net zero emissions by 2050.
 The target is set in the medium-term management plan that starts in 2022.
 In order to ensure the implementation of these efforts, we also formulated a transition plan through 2030 to achieve the 2030 target and realize a carbon-neutral society by 2050.

+Furthermore, the Sumitomo Forestry Group has newly established a goal to achieve net zero greenhouse gas emissions across the entire value chain by 2050.
+In accordance with SBT Guidance, we have updated our short-term goals for 2030, and we obtained SBT certification in November 2024.
 The Sumitomo Forestry Group is striving to reduce greenhouse gas emissions and taking measures to mitigate climate change for achieving SBT such as thorough energy saving activities and promotion of renewable energy use.

 Sumitomo Forestry Group's SBT

-Achievement of 2030 targets (Scope 1 and 2: down 54.6% by 2030 compared to 2017) and path to carbon neutrality*1 (summary version)
+Achievement of 2030 targets (Scope 1 and 2: down 42% by 2030 compared to 2021 levels) and path to carbon neutrality*1 (summary version)

 Items Measures (Greenhouse Gases Reduction Items) Greenhouse Gases Emissions Reduction Rate Impact on profit/loss*2